Fusion-Lightguns/Fusion-Phaser/README.md

 # Howd you do this?

-     We used SAMCO and Prow7 IR Lightgun repos on github and modified them to make my own version.
+     I used SAMCO and Prow7 IR Lightgun repos on github and modified them to make my own version.

 # DIY Files